 The Postgraduate Diploma is normally completed between 1-3 years.
-Applications for admission in October 2017 are accepted from 1 September 2016.

 Students who transfer to this programme of study from the Postgraduate Certificate in Health Research, with three successfully completed modules, are required to undertake three additional option modules to fulfil the requirements of the Postgraduate Diploma.

 These are modular part-time programmes, particularly suitable for academically gifted medical and dental trainees with the potential to be the independent researchers of the future.